suterma/WeatherVue/README.md

 ## Subscribe and Display

 The subscribe and display part is done, at least partially, in Vue.js, as a learning project.
+You can statically serve it from any web server.
+A live instance is available at https://weathervue.qrys.ch.

 # Credits
  - [Vue.js](https://vuejs.org/): A Javascript framework, based on the MVVM principles (MIT License)